 EDITED

 “Team Yellow!
 Let’s start by introducing our name, age, and where you’re from!”
-I enthusiastically said.
-Yet the only reply I could get was an unintelligible mumble.
+I enthusiastically said, replied only by unintelligible mumble.
 Seeing how disinterested everyone was, I knew it would take a huge effort to get the ball rolling.
-So I began to take the time to understand each of their individual behaviors.
-I realized that my role as a team leader wasn’t to tell these kids what to do, but to be a mentor to them.
-My role working at SuperCamp allowed me to understand that staying attuned to each camper and tailoring my attention to their needs is key.
+So, I began to take the time to understand each of their individual behaviors.
+I realized that my role as a SuperCamp team leader wasn’t to tell these kids what to do, but to be a mentor to them.
+I learned that staying attuned to each camper and tailoring my attention to their needs is key.
 By the end of camp, my campers had explored their strengths, ignited confidence, and developed life skills for years to come.
-Coming into SuperCamp, my goal was to plant a seed in the young lives of my campers, yet they have done the same in mine.
+My initial goal was to plant a seed in the young lives of my campers, yet they have done the same in mine.
 My passion for education and the youth had turned into my life’s ambition.

 If a personalized approach was so crucial in this situation, would the same apply to a child’s learning?
 I decided to dive deeper into the elementary education system to find out.
-I conducted my research project on how differentiated instruction can help teachers foster students’ self-efficacy and learning motivation.
+I conducted a research project on how differentiated instruction can help teachers foster students’ self-efficacy and learning motivation.
 After consulting experts in one of Indonesia’s most prominent educational foundations, I situated myself in the educational world through classroom observations and extensive interviews with teachers.
 Allowing students to take part in learning methods that leveraged their areas of strengths while catering towards their areas of need showed a positive correlation with their enthusiasm and participation.
-Hence, exponentially improving student success and enjoyment.
+Hence, it exponentially improved student success and enjoyment in learning.

-During my two years in community college, I have maximized my opportunities to explore psychology.
+During my two years in community college, I maximized my opportunities to explore psychology.
 The Psychology in Modern Life course was particularly interesting for me as I was able to dive into applications of different psychological theories as I learn about the factors involved in personality development and interpersonal relationships.
 As I embark on the next step of my educational career as a transfer student, I strive to continue to build on this foundation.

 Upon discovering the Applied Psychology and Human Development program at Boston College, I was amazed at how suited it was in supporting my aspirations in childhood development and education.
-Courses such as APSY2032: Cognition and Learning and APSY6421: Translating Science of Learning into Practice, will allow me to gain the needed knowledge and understanding in the technical aspects of childhood development and education.
+Courses such as APSY2032: Cognition and Learning and APSY6421: Translating Science of Learning into Practice will provide knowledge and understanding I need in the technical aspects of childhood development and education.
 Through the Research in Action Program, I will be able to further my research previously conducted on differentiated instruction and take a step towards building a curriculum tailored towards the needs of children in my home country, Indonesia.
-The Center for the Study of Testing, Evaluation, and Educational Policy is an educational research organization that would be a stepping stone where I can conduct testing, evaluation, and studies to improve school assessment practices and international comparative research.
-Furthermore, the Practicum in Applied Psychology (APSY2152), allows me to develop experience in a professional work setting where I am able to practice work-related skills gained through my theoretical courses and research.
+The Center for the Study of Testing, Evaluation, and Educational Policy would be a stepping stone where I can conduct testing, evaluation, and studies to improve school assessment practices and international comparative research.
+Furthermore, the Practicum in Applied Psychology (APSY2152) allows me to develop experience in a professional work setting where I can practice work-related skills gained through my theoretical courses and research.